 Jupyter and RStudio Cloud Environments have dedicated persistent storage (learn more in Detachable Persistent Disks).
 However, there are times you may want to copy files from your app's virtual machine (VM) to the workspace bucket (or external bucket).

-Three reasons to copy data from the PD to your workspace bucket
+Three reasons you might want to copy data from the PD to your workspace bucket

 - To share with collaborators